burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-The initialization of `value_i` looks like `static inline` C++17 initialization, however in fact this is the old construction that has been in the language since C++98.
+The initialization of `value_i` looks like `static inline` C++17 initialization, however, in fact, this is the old construction that has been in the language since C++98.

 The initialization construction for `value_i` is named as the initialization of integral static constants directly in the class.